teusH/MySense/PyCom/README.md

 ### tested MySense sensor modules
 Choose one meteo and one dust sensor: MySense modules in development are:
-* SHT31 meteo: temp and humidity on I2C bus
+* Sensirion SHT31 meteo: temp and humidity on I2C bus
-* BME280 meteo: temp, humidity and pressure on I2C bus
+* Bosch BME280 meteo: temp, humidity and pressure on I2C bus
-* BME680 meteo: temp, humidity, pressure and air quality on I2C bus One serie of BME680 I2C/TTL modules are causing I2C bus errors.
+* Bosch BME680 meteo: temp, humidity, pressure and air quality on I2C bus One serie of BME680 I2C/TTL modules are causing I2C bus errors.
+  Advantage of BME680 is the gas (AQI) sensor as gas indication.
-* PMSx003 (black one) dust: PM1, PM2.5 and PM10 on UART TTL (no USB)
+* Plantower PMS7003/PMSx003 (indoor and outdoor version) dust mass and count: PM1, PM2.5 and PM10 on UART TTL (no USB)
-* SDS011 dust: PM2.5 and PM10 on UART TTL (no USB)
+* Nova SDS011 dust mass only: PM2.5 and PM10 on UART TTL (no USB)
+* Sensirion SPS30 dust mass and count: PM1, PM2.5, PM4 and PM10 on UART/I2C
 * GPS location: UART TTL (no USB)
-* SSD1306 tiny oled display: 128X64 pixels on GPIO bus or I2C bus.
+* SSD1306 tiny oled display: 128X64 pixels on GPIO bus or I2C (preferred) bus.
-* LoRaWan: using TTN
+* LoRaWan: using TTN MQTT server
-* MQTT: not implemented yet
+* MQTT via WiFi: not implemented yet

 Comment: do not use eg UART Rx on pin 12.
 Pin 12 high on reset will cause to omit executing boot.py and main.py.
 Maximum of UART modules is 2 (e.g. dust and GPS modules).